 Best Time to Visit: Chaitra and Ashwin Navratri

-Bahuchar Mata is revered as the goddess of fertility by the transgender community in India.
-The Becharaji temple attracts thousands of pilgrims throughout the year.
+Bahuchar Mata is worshipped by the transgender community of India as a goddess of fertility.
+The Becharaji Temple attracts thousands of pilgrims throughout the year.

 Highlights: